 Open Access

-The Journal of Water Management Modeling is an open-access (OA) publication.
+The Journal of Water Management Modeling has been an open-access (OA) publication since it was established in February 2014.
 Open access means that articles and papers are available without barriers to all who could benefit from them.
 Practically speaking, all published works will be available to a worldwide audience, free, immediately on publication.
+In addition, authors retain copyright of their papers.

 As such, JWMM can be considered a Diamond, Gratis OA journal.